The Most Important BI Testing

 User Acceptance Testing (UAT) or “Smoke Testing”

 User Acceptance testing also called smoke testing when applied to Analytics is preliminary testing carried out to check for any simple failures that could reject a potential release.
-Test cases are run in a test environment to validate that the main functions of the software are working correctly and confirm basic questions such as: “Is my dashboard filling the initial business need?”, “Can I open the viz?, “Is my report meeting the performance requirements”.
+Test cases are run in a test environment to validate that the main functions of the software are working correctly and confirm basic questions such as: “Is my dashboard filling the initial business need?”, “Can I open the viz?, “Is my reporting meeting the performance requirements”.

 The True Cost Of Manual BI Testing

-These types of BI testing can all be automated, thanks to BI testing tools, which is a godsend for organizations because manual testing comes with its costs, and let’s be honest nobody likes to spend time testing anyway, do they?
+These types of Business Intelligence testing can all be automated, thanks to BI testing tools, which is a godsend for organizations because manual testing comes with its costs, and let’s be honest nobody likes to spend time testing anyway, do they?